-Compound squared squares have been created using methods called 'transforms'.
-There are hundreds of transforms.
-A transform will often change one square tiling into another.
-One method is to create a CPSS from existing simple squared rectangles by selecting a squared rectangle from the catalogue and designating one of the square elements as a rectangle of indeterminate width and height, then making the height and width of the squared rectangle equal (to make it square), and recalculating both the sizes of the squares and the sides of the included rectangle using elementary algebra.
+One method uses algebra to create a CPSS from existing simple squared rectangles by selecting a squared rectangle from the catalogue and designating one of the square elements as a rectangle of indeterminate width and height, then making the height and width of the squared rectangle equal (to make it square), and recalculating both the sizes of the squares and the sides of the included rectangle using elementary algebra.
 The solution will be unique and with luck another perfect squared rectangle may be found in the catalogue which is able to fit into the included rectangle without any repeated elements.

 - 1902 H.E.
 Dudeney published a puzzle called Lady Isabel's Casket that concerns the dissection of a square into different sized squares and a rectangle.
-According to David Singmaster 'Lady Isabel's Casket' appeared first in Strand Mag.
+According to David Singmaster 'Lady Isabel's Casket' appeared first in London Mag.
 7 (Jan 1902) 584 and is the first published reference dealing with the dissection of a square into smaller different sized squares.
 It was also published in The Canterbury Puzzles in 1907.

 - 1907-1914 S. Loyd published The Patch Quilt Puzzle.
 A square quilt made of 169 square patches of the same size is to be divided into the smallest number of square pieces by cutting along lattice lines.
 The answer, which is unique, is composed of 11 squares with sides 1,1,2,2,2,3,3,4,6,6,7 within a square of 13.
 It is neither perfect nor simple.
 Gardner states that this problem first appeared in 1907 in a puzzle magazine edited by Sam Loyd.
 David Singmaster lists it as first appearing in 1914 in Cyclopedia by Loyd but credits Loyd with publishing Our Puzzle Magazine in 1907 - 08.
 This puzzle also appeared in a publication by Henry Dudeney as Mrs Perkins Quilt.
 Problem 173 in Amusements in Mathematics.
 1917